StorjOld/storjspec/storjterms/contract/readme.md

  * A contract is valid (not complete) if it matches the [schema](schema.json).
  * A contract is complete if all fields are filled (not `null`).
- * The signatures cover all fields excluding signaturs in alphanumeric order.
+ * The signatures cover all fields excluding signaturs serialized in alphanumeric order.

 ## Establishing a binding contract